narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 3. what is  Interface

-4.In your project where you use it ( interface & abstraction)
+4. In your project where you use it ( interface & abstraction)

 5. In interface can we extend private ....